 A little more about me!

-My previous job was at Accenture Federal Services (AFS) for nearly 4 years.
+I was previously employed at Accenture Federal Services (AFS) for 3.5 years.
 At AFS, I was a UX/UI designer and analyst.
 I learned and demonstrated accessibility, feasibility, collaboration, and user research.
 I have since pivoted to freelance work for small businesses and non-profits!

 My style and process revolve around sifting through trial and error, empathy, and design thinking.
 I believe that these qualities are the root of efficient, functional, and compelling design.